-When the energy is low enough, ALPHA physicists use the electric potential to nudge the antiprotons into a cloud of positrons suspended within the vacuum.
+When the energy is low enough, physicists at the ALPHA experiment use the electric potential to nudge the antiprotons into a cloud of positrons suspended within the vacuum.
 The two types of charged antiparticles combine into low-energy antihydrogen atoms.
 Since antihydrogen atoms don’t have an electric charge, the electric field can no longer hold them in place.
 So instead, two superconducting magnets generate a strong magnetic field that takes advantage of the antihydrogen’s magnetic properties.
 If the antihydrogen atoms have a low enough energy, they can stay in this magnetic “bottle” for a long time.

 Currently the only way to know whether antimatter was actually trapped is to let it annihilate with regular matter.
 When the magnets are switched off, the antihydrogen atoms escape their trap and quickly annihilate with the sides of the trap.
 Silicon detectors pick up the energetic flare to pinpoint the antiatom’s position.
 Only then can the physicists be sure that they had trapped antihydrogen.